 A group of connected entities that together give a property that does not exist within the entities alone.
 The important thing is the product of their interactions.

 By this we mean something that emerges because the system exists.
 Without the system, the property is non-existent.
 The emergent property of a human being is life.
 Unless all of your elements are interconnected in a particular way, you do not have life.
 The product of the interactions is life.

 All systems have a boundary.
 A key aspect of systems thinking is to identify and establish what is inside of the system and what is outside, in the environment.
-This requires us to define the system boundary, an interface which separates the system from that environment.
+This requires us to define the system boundary, an interface which separates the system from the environment.
 Deciding where to place the system boundary is an important consideration.
 It isn’t always an easy decision to make and it often depends on the perspective of the person viewing the system.